ortslil64/tangle-network-particle-filter/README.md

 # tangle-network-particle-filter
-By [Or Tslil](https://github.com/ortslil64), [Tal Feiner](https://github.com/TalFeiner) and Avishy Carmi This package is part of the work titled "Distributed Information Fusion in Tangle Networks", currently under review.
+By [Or Tslil](https://github.com/ortslil64), [Tal Feiner](https://github.com/TalFeiner) and Avishy Carmi This package is part of the work titled "Distributed Information Fusion in Tangle Networks".

 ## Algorithm
 The package contains a fusion scheme for distributed particle filters and a demo for sensor network.
 The fusion scheme is based on the generalization of the Covariance Intersection algorithm.
 The fusion algorithm is fed with a network transition matrix that contains the connectivity of the network (see `demo.py`).